ScholCommLab/fhe-plos/README.md

 ## Inital Data Collection

 The data used in this paper was collected using our own methods.
-The data collection method is described in Enkhbayar and Alperin (2018) and the code can be found [here](https://github.com/ScholCommLab/fhe-plos).
+The data collection method is described in [Enkhbayar and Alperin (2018)(https://arxiv.org/abs/1809.01194)].
+Code & instructions can be found [here](https://github.com/ScholCommLab/fhe-plos).

 ## Reproduce results